-- The Chair will welcome the Panel Members and ask them to confirm that they have no conflict of interest with the case.
-If any Panel Member confirms a conflict the Chair will ask them to withdraw from the meeting. - The Student and their Supporter (if attending) will then join the meeting - The Chair will introduce by name and explain the functions of the members of the Panel. - The Chair will explain the purpose of the meeting and the actions that the Panel can take, as outlined within this procedure. - The Chair will present the concern that initiated the panel. - The Chair will invite the student or their supporter to make a statement and refer to any documentation that they wished to be considered. - Members of the Panel will be invited to discuss the situation with the student, asking open and positive questions to clarify points to gain the fullest picture of the current circumstances. - At each stage the Chair has discretion to allow questioning by all the members of the panel to each other to create a supportive dialogue that clarifies all matters. - Once the Chair is satisfied that the Panel has completed their questioning and that the Student has had a reasonable opportunity to convey information to the Panel, the Student and their Supporter (if attending) will withdraw. - The Panel will then discuss the case with a view to making a decision as per the defined outcomes for both stage 2 and stage 3 detailed within this policy.
-Once the panel has concluded their discussions, they will invite the Student and their Supporter back into the meeting to outline the actions to be taken. - If for any reason the panel requires further clarification on any aspect of the case, the Chair will invite the Student and their Supporter (if attending) back into the meeting while the questioning takes place.
-When the Chair so determine, they will then leave the meeting again. - The decision of the Stage 2 or Stage 3 meeting including a record of the meeting must be sent in writing to the student within ten working days of the meeting with a copy kept on the student's record.
+- the Chair will welcome the Panel Members - the Student and their Representative (if attending) will then join the meeting - the Chair will ask the Panel to introduce themselves by name and their role - the Chair will advise on the below: - attendees in a confidential and comfortable space - remain on mute unless invited to speak - recognise that the meeting may be difficult/distressing for the student.
+A brief pause can be requested - the Chair will explain the purpose of the meeting and the actions that the Panel can take, as outlined within this procedure - the Chair will present the concern/s that initiated the meeting - the Chair will invite the Student or their Representative to make a statement and refer to any documentation that they wished to be considered - members of the Panel will be invited to discuss the situation with the Student, asking open and positive questions to clarify points to gain the fullest picture of the current circumstances - at each stage the Chair has discretion to allow questioning by all the members of the Panel to each other to create a supportive dialogue that clarifies all matters - once the Chair is satisfied that the Panel has completed their questioning and that the Student has had a reasonable opportunity to convey information to the Panel, the Student and their Representative will withdraw

-Consideration will be given to requests for reasonable adjustments to the process.
-At any point the chair may adjourn the meeting if they believe that this is a useful and appropriate action.
+- the Panel will then discuss the case with a view to making a decision as per the defined outcomes for both Stage two and Stage three detailed within this policy.
+Once the Panel has concluded their discussions, they will invite the Student and their Representative back into the meeting to outline the actions to be taken - if for any reason the Panel requires further clarification on any aspect of the case, the Chair will invite the Student and their Representative back into the meeting while the questioning takes place.
+When the Chair so determines, they will then leave the meeting again - the decision, once reached, of the Stage two or Stage three meeting including a record of the meeting must be sent in writing to the student within seven working days of the meeting with a copy kept on the student's record - should the Panel require additional information on any aspect of the case to reach a decision, the Chair will inform the Student and their Representative of this with any necessary follow up being scheduled - consideration will be given to requests for reasonable adjustments to the process.
+At any point the Chair may adjourn the meeting if they believe that this is a useful and appropriate action